kyma-incubator/compass-console/README.md

 ### Set the cluster (optional)

-By default, the Compass cluster URL with which the Console communicates is set to `kyma.local`.
+By default, the Compass cluster URL, with which the Console communicates, is set to `kyma.local`.
 To change the address of the cluster, run:

 ```bash
 ./scripts/setClusterConfig.sh {CLUSTER_URL}
 ```

-To simplify switching clusters hosted on the same domain, you can assign the domain to `CLUSTER_HOST` environment variable, then use any subdomain as a cluster name.
+To simplify switching of clusters, hosted on the same domain, you can assign the domain to `CLUSTER_HOST` environment variable, and then, use any subdomain as a cluster name.

-For example, let's assume you want to easily switch between two clusters - `foo.abc.com` and `bar.abc.com`.
-Follow these steps to simplify switching between these clusters:
+For example, if you want to easily switch between two clusters `foo.abc.com` and `bar.abc.com`, run the following commands:

 ```bash
 export CLUSTER_HOST=abc.com